Dr. Daniel A. Griffith

 Griffith, a faculty member in the School of Economic, Political and Policy Sciences, has taught at UT Dallas since 2005.

 His primary areas of research are in spatial statistics, quantitative urban and economic geography, and applied statistics.
-Griffith teaches courses about spatial statistics, mathematical statistics, and research design.
+Griffith teaches courses about spatial statistics, urban economics and research design.

 Griffith is also a Fellow of the Regional Science Association International, and a past president of the North American Regional Science Council.
 Griffith was a faculty member at the University of Miami, Syracuse University, SUNY/Buffalo, and Ryerson Polytechnic University in Toronto.